gpsandhu23/ai_buddy_guard/README.md

 - **Threat model**: Generate a basic threat model for a service given a url to documentation
 - **Invalidate AWS Key**: Invalite an AWS key if it has been compromised
 - **Webpage phishing check**: Check if a URL is a phishing webpage based on content, WHOIS records, TLS cert info and DNS records
+- **Scan and generate code fixes**: Scan code with GPT-4 and autogenerate code fixes.
+This is still very noisy, needs more work

 ## Installation